 Institutional ownership is a condition where an institution has a stake in a company.
-This institution can be in the form of government institutions, private institutions, and domestic as well as foreign institutions.
-The presence of institutional investors is considered capable of being an effective monitoring mechanism in every decision taken by managers.
-The greater the institutional ownership, the greater the urge to oversee management so that the company's performance will increase which will benefit shareholders because they get the maximum profit (Sawitri et al, 2017).
+This institution can be in the form of government institutions, private institutions, and domestic and foreign institutions.
+The presence of institutional investors is considered capable of being an effective monitoring mechanism in every decision taken by the managers.
+The bigger the institutional ownership, the bigger the urge to oversee management so that the company's performance can increase.
+It can also benefit shareholders because they get the maximum profit (Sawitri et al, 2017).
 The following is the formula for calculating institutional ownership:

-$$KI = \frac{\sum SI}{\sum SB} \times 100\%$$
+$$KI = \sum SI / \sum SB \times 100\%$$